annabook21/IntelligentDoc_Processor/README.md

 ### 1. Frontend

-- **CloudFront Distribution (`AWS::CloudFront::Distribution`):** Acts as the primary entry point for users.
-It serves the frontend application's static files from the S3 bucket and provides caching and HTTPS.
+- **CloudFront Distribution (`AWS::CloudFront::Distribution`):** Global CDN entry point serving the React app from two private S3 REST origins via OAC.
+Uses an origin group to fail over from the primary S3 origin (us-west-2) to the failover S3 origin (us-east-1) on 5xx.
-- **Frontend S3 Bucket (`AWS::S3::Bucket`):** A private S3 bucket that stores the built React application (HTML, CSS, JS).
+- **Frontend S3 Buckets (`AWS::S3::Bucket`):** Private buckets (in each region) that store static assets.
 Access is restricted to CloudFront via Origin Access Control (OAC).
+No website endpoints or public access are used.

 ### 2. API Gateway